HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 Apple Maps focuses on accuracy over features.
 Your listing includes basics like hours, phone number, website, and categories.
 But Apple also pulls data from other sources, including Yelp and TripAdvisor, to improve your listing automatically.

 What if half your customers use iPhones but can’t find you on Apple Maps?
-You’re essentially invisible to them when they need directions or search for nearby businesses.
+You’re invisible to them when they need directions or search for nearby businesses.

-Facebook Business Configuration
+Configuring your Facebook Business Page

 The ‘About’ section is your elevator pitch.
 You get 255 characters for a short description and unlimited space for your story.
 Use both wisely.
 Include your main keywords naturally, but write for humans first.
 Facebook’s algorithm can detect keyword stuffing.